 Become a childcare volunteer – If you’re someone who loves working with children and is happy to provide support wherever your assistance is most needed, you will be well suited to this project.
-As a volunteer on this project, you will work within in daycare centres, nursery schools, children’s homes and kindergartens to assist local staff in the day-to-day running of these centres and ensuring they operate effectively.
+As a volunteer on this project, you will work within daycare centres, nursery schools, children’s homes and kindergartens to assist local staff in the day-to-day running of these centres and ensure they operate effectively.

 Activities vary across the different centres with typical tasks including

-- changing of diapers for babies,
+- changing diapers for babies,

 - educational activities